FlagOpen/FlagScale/examples/robotics/README.md

-robotics git repo should be added as a submodule, but it is not published yet.
+Tips: robotics git repo should be added as a submodule, but it is not published yet.

 # Training
 ##  Install FlagScale